 Irrigation rates in Utah are comprised of an annual customer charge, a monthly customer charge, a seasonal power charge, and energy charges.
 The annual and monthly customer charges provide some recovery of customer-related costs incurred to serve customers regardless of usage.
 All other remaining costs are recovered through a seasonal power charge and energy charges.
 The power charge is for the irrigation season only and is designed to recover demand-related costs and to encourage irrigation customers to control and reduce power consumption.
 Energy charges for irrigation customers are designed with two options.
 One is a time-of-day program with higher rates for on-peak consumption than for off-peak consumption.
-Irrigation customers also have an option to participate in a third-party operated Irrigation Load Control Program.
-Customers are offered a financial incentive to participate in the program and give the company the right to interrupt service to the participating customers when energy costs are higher.
+Irrigation customers are offered a financial incentive to participate in the program and give the company the right to interrupt service to the participating customers when energy costs are higher.